KendallPark/env-setup-exercise/README.md

 2. [Sublime](https://www.sublimetext.com/3)

 ## Install Homebrew
-**Requirements: Xcode commandline tools must be installed at this point.**

 [Follow homebrew's instructions.](http://brew.sh/)

+**Requirements: Xcode commandline tools must be installed for homebrew to work.**

 ## Next Steps
 Individual environment setup instructions are hidden in this repo.
 You'll need a working understanding of Git to figure out how to find them.